"Trust yourself. You know more than you think you do."

 Intuition is the Magician's capacity to know without knowing how he knows.
 It is the quiet voice beneath the noise of thought.

 This is not magical thinking or wishful fantasy.
-True intuition is grounded in deep experience and careful attention.
+Real intuition is grounded in deep experience and careful attention.

 Intuition and the Healer

 The Healer archetype works with subtle energies and hidden patterns.
-Healing needs sensing what is not visible.
+Healing requires sensing what remains invisible.

 Healthy intuition in the Healer:

-Reads beneath the surface: It senses what is going on.
+Reads beneath the surface: Senses what lies hidden.

 The Healer knows that intuition is a tool, not an oracle.